jack-o-lantern/uProcess/README.md

 - For uProcess to be able to send torrents containing movies to CouchPotato or series to Sickbeard you need to match the torrent label you set in CouchPotato/Sickbeard with the one's you set in config.cfg (eg. in Couchpotato you set label to "movie" in the uTorrent downloader, then in the config.cfg under [Couchpotato] where it says label =, make it so: label = movie)
 - Links doesn't work cross partition/hard drive, use the copy or move option instead
 - uProcess ONLY works with uTorrent as its heavily dependant on uTorrents Web UI API
+- Although uProcess was initially programmed on Windows 8, it should work on most platforms

 Usage:
 ---------